NLPatVCU/multitasking_transformers/README.md

 # Replication
 See the directory [/examples/clinical/mt](/examples/clinical/mt).

-# Notes
-- For training you will need a GPU.
-- For bulk inference where speed is not of concern lots of available memory and CPU cores will likely work.
-- Model downloads are cached in `~/.cache/torch/bert_document_classification/`.
-Try clearing this folder if you have issues.

 # Acknowledgement
 Implementation, development and training in this project were supported by funding from McInnes NLP Lab at Virginia Commonwealth University.